CDJaramillo/DinoMuseumVR/README.md

 *A Cardboard

-*Android SDK and Java JDK (make sure to install Android Studio and download the SDK, and install the [Java JDK from here] (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+*Android SDK and Java JDK (make sure to install Android Studio and download the SDK, and install the [JDK from here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

 ### Installing